Why new car quotes can differ between car dealers

 If you plan on trading in your old car, know that dealerships have different standards and will present you with different offers for your trade-in.
 If you use your trade-in to offset your next vehicle’s price, the monthly payments won’t match up among dealerships.

 You can make the most of your trade-in by shopping it around.
 You aren’t obligated to buy from a dealership that accepts your trade-in.
-Your best course of action will be to sell your current car at the best price, then use it as a portion of your down payment.
+Your best course of action will be to sell your current car at the best price and put the money toward your down payment.

 If you trade in your old car and buy a new one from the same dealership, negotiate the two transactions separately.
 The sale price of your trade-in should not impact your next car’s purchase price.